January 27, 2023

 More

-FAMU Announces Athletics Compliance Team
+FAMU Expands Athletics Compliance Team to Support Athletes

 By Andrew Skerritt Florida A&M University (FAMU) announced its Athletics Compliance team.
 The six team members are part of the Office of Compliance and Ethics and fulfill President Larry Robinson’s commitment to promote a culture of compliance at the University and provide additional support to student-athletes.
 “I am impressed with the quality and experience of